The Single Most Important Component of Your College Application

 Tim, a master tutor, is currently a 7th grade social studies teacher.
 He graduated from the College of New Jersey in 2002 with a B.A. in history and secondary education.
 He received his M.A. in history in 2008 from William Paterson University.
 He has been a 7th grade teacher for fourteen years.
 He's taught mostly social studies, but also taught language arts for 5 years a well.
 He is highly qualified in elementary education grades k-8 in all subjects, social studies grades 6-12, and language arts grades 6-8.
 He has tutored students from elementary school through high school over the last seventeen years in a variety of subjects, mostly focused on homework help and test/quiz preparation.
 He looks forward to an opportunity to get back into tutoring on a more consistent level and help students achieve their academic potential!...
 [More About Timothy Cichewicz]

 Tom, an expert tutor, is a graduate of Montclair State University.
 Specializing in social studies education, Thomas has been committed to providing students with engaging lessons and has worked with many different grade levels.
 Through Montclair State University, Thomas has learned a vast amount of techniques to best serve his students.
+Thomas has also earned his graduate degree from Louisiana State University in Curriculum and Instruction.
 In addition to social studies education, Thomas has also worked as a writing and reading coach for college students, helped individuals obtain their GED, and tutored students in preparation for the SAT/ACT.
 Thomas is currently working as a teacher in Livingston, NJ.
 In his spare time, Thomas likes to read, play volleyball, and do volunteer work with various charities....
 [More About Tom Montesion]

 Uri, an expert tutor, has a B.S. in industrial engineering from New Jersey Institute of Technology, an M.A. in Bilingual Education, and a teaching certification in mathematics.
 He has taught at Perth Amboy High School and is currently teaching in the Elizabeth Public Schools.
 He also has experience working as a substitute classroom teacher in Middlesex County for grades k-12.
 Uri tutors mathematics and Spanish to children and adults of all levels.
 He loves to cook, watch movies, listen to music, and travel.
 Uri has an extraordinary amount of patience as a teacher and enjoys finding each student’s ideal learning style....
 [More About Uri Perez]